sandy98/pybase3/README.md

 There is also a group of methods (search, index, find, filter) to aid in retrieving selected data.

 At it present stage of development, there is not support for memo fields or index fields, though this is planned for future releases, should enough interest arise.
-It's also planned an `exec` method to execute SQL-like statements. not functional right now.
+Version 1.14.2 added `execute` method to execute SQL-like statements returning a cursor object.

 For further information see the documentation below.